-Podcasts have significantly impacted the world of journalism with the impact of podcasts on radio and TV because many shows offer in-depth, specialized coverage of news and current events compared with traditional media sources.
+Podcasts have significantly impacted the journalism with the rise in podcasts because many shows offer in-depth, specialized coverage of news and current events compared with traditional media sources.
 As a result, new journalistic views and voices have emerged, and media outlets are now more competitive.

 Major news stories have been revealed by some podcasts, proving the power of this medium to shape the news cycle.
 Podcasts have also given a voice to journalists who might have found it difficult to break into traditional media, like freelancers or those with specialized interests.

 As a result of technological developments like smartphones, streaming services, and audio editing tools, podcasting has become increasingly popular.
 In addition, smartphone accessibility has made it simple for users to access podcasts while on the go, and distribution of podcasts has become simpler due to services like Spotify and Apple Music.

 Additionally, it is now simpler for creators to create high-quality content due to the accessibility and user-friendliness of audio editing software.
 Future artificial intelligence and machine learning developments may create new possibilities for interactive podcasts and personalized content.